domonda/api/README.md

 ## Authentication

 Authentication is implemented via Bearer token.
+In the following examples replace `API_KEY` with the API key specific to the client company in domonda.
-Replace `API_KEY` with your companies's API key.
-If you don't have one, request it from api@domonda.com
+If you don't a key, request it from api@domonda.com with information about the company in domonda and who authorized the useage of the data.

 ```http
 POST https://domonda.app/api/public/graphql